HOW TO START A “PET THERAPY” PROGRAM

 ANIMAL ASSISTED THERAPY COMPETENCIES

-GUIDELINES DOE ANIMAL ASSISTED INTERVENTIONS IN HEALTH CARE FACILITIES
+GUIDELINES FOR ANIMAL ASSISTED INTERVENTIONS IN HEALTH CARE FACILITIES

 Over the past few years, there has grown a tremendous interest in the therapeutic applications of companion animals for patients with a variety of physical, emotional, and mental limitations.
 Starting from a small corps of enthusiastic animal and human health specialists who intuitively felt something positive occurred when pets and people came together, the field has now developed its own interdisciplinary research and programmatic applications.
 Pet-facilitated therapy (PFT) has emerged as a specialized intervention technique as innovative health care professionals seek effective and cost-efficient approaches to resident care.